Last Updated on January 6, 2023 by James Wilson

 WordPress Statistics – 47 astounding WordPress statistics you probably didn’t know about

-Blogging Statistics – 55 interesting blogging statistics for 2020
+Blogging Statistics – 55 interesting blogging statistics

 How to use BlueHost to install WordPress – If you’re planning on hosting your WordPress.org site with BlueHost, here’s how to do it

 |A great choice for a blogging platform as WordPress.com offers templates specifically designed for blogs||Templates from WordPress.com focus heavily on blogging, so if you’re looking to create anything else, you may struggle|

 |WordPress.com offers a wealth of features to help design your blog or website||Not as beginner-friendly as other website builders, but still easier to use than WordPress.org|